rlivingsus/misc/standaloneBooks.md

 Samuellson, Marcus: Yes Chef
 Seinfeld, Jerry: Is this Anything
 - Sledge, E.B.: With the Old Breed: At Peleliu and Okinawa
-Thanh, Thict Nhat: The Heart of Buddha's Teaching
+- Thanh, Thict Nhat: The Heart of Buddha's Teaching
-Tran, Phuc: Sigh Gone
+- Tran, Phuc: Sigh Gone
-Twain, Mark: Adventures of Huckleberry Finn
+- Twain, Mark: Adventures of Huckleberry Finn
-Walker, Jimmie: Dyn O Mite
+- Walker, Jimmie: Dyn O Mite
-Zahn, Timothy: Thrawn
-Zelazny, Roger: The Great book of Amber
+- Zelazny, Roger: The Great book of Amber
 ---------
 ## To Read